Boshra-01/Rust-IR-BERT/README.md

 ## Machine Learning-Based Vulnerability Detection in Rust Code Using LLVM IR and Transformer Model

 This repository implements **Rust-IR-BERT**, a machine-learning pipeline for automated vulnerability detection in Rust code.
-It provides two end-to-end workflows:
+It provides the following two end-to-end workflows:

 - **LLVM IR Pipeline**
   1. Compile Rust source to LLVM IR